How to make buying and selling decision using candlestick chart

 High Price:

-time.
-The upper wick of both red and green candle indicates high price of the
+High price is the maximum price of a stock traded at a point of time.
+The upper wick of both red and green candle indicates high price of the stock, as displayed in fig 1.1.

-The absence upper wick indicates high price is opening or
+The absence upper wick indicates high price is opening or closing price of the stock.

 Low Price: